TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-edit-ready.md

 # Key Down Handler

-* Key down handling is what makes this component feel like a spreadsheet rather than a grid in fancy dress
-* There's lots of subtle behavior changes depending on whether the component is in edit mode, or whether a cell, row or column is selected
+The details of key down handling are what makes `VirtualSpreadsheet` feel like a spreadsheet rather than a grid in fancy dress.
+There's lots of subtle behavior changes depending on edit mode, and whether a cell, row or column is selected.

-* Once you're in edit mode there's no difference in behavior between the formula and cell edit inputs
-* I use the same input handler for both
+Once you're in edit mode there's no difference in behavior between the formula and focus sink inputs.
+I use the same input handler for both.

 ```ts
 function onEditValueKeyDown(event: React.KeyboardEvent<HTMLInputElement>) {